What if the name on a NPI record doesn’t match the doctor you’re trying to find?

 The number itself doesn’t say anything about specialty, location, or licensing status, but it does link to a public database (the NPPES) where you can pull up the provider’s name, practice address, taxonomy (specialty), and other details.

-Once you see “609” at the start of a provider’s NPI, that’s just the first three digits of the ten‑digit string.
-It’s not a regional code or a state identifier—those are separate fields in the database.
+When you see “609” at the start of a provider’s NPI, that’s just the first three digits of the ten‑digit string.
+Still, it’s not a regional code or a state identifier—those are separate fields in the database.
 The “609” part is simply where the random assignment landed for that particular provider.

 How NPI Numbers Are Assigned